On a notion of "Galois closure" for extensions of rings: Introduction

 \begin{theorem} For any ring $B$, we have $G(B^n/B)\cong B^{n!}$.
-More generally, if $A$ is \'etale and locally free of rank $n$ over $B$, then $G(A/B)$ is \'etale and locally free of rank $n!$ over $B$. \end{theorem} In fact, if $B$ is connected, we may explicitly describe the Galois set structure of $G(A/B)$ in terms of that of $A$ (see Section \ref{etalesec}).
+If $A$ is \'etale and locally free of rank $n$ over $B$, then $G(A/B)$ is \'etale and locally free of rank $n!$ over $B$. \end{theorem} In fact, if $B$ has no nontrivial idempotents, we may explicitly describe the Galois set associated to $G(A/B)$ in terms of that associated to $A$ (see Section \ref{etalesec}).

 Thus for either \'etale or locally monogenic ring extensions of rank $n$, the $S_n$-closure construction always yields locally free ring extensions of rank $n!$.
 For general rings that are locally free of small rank over a base $B$---even those that might not be \'etale or (locally) monogenic---the $S_n$-closure still always yields locally free rings of rank $n!$ over $B$: